faisaliqbal946/faisaliqbal946/README.md

 ## Current Learning Goals

-I am currently focused on strengthening my skills in:
+Currently exploring and improving my skills in:

-- Machine learning fundamentals
+- Machine Learning and Data Science
+- Python and Java for software development
+- GUI application development
-- Python for data analysis and scientific computing
+- Python for scientific computing and data analysis
-- Software development best practices
+- Software development and clean coding practices
 - Algorithms and numerical methods
-- Building clean, well-documented technical projects
+- Building professional and well-documented technical projects

 ---